sercantor/vimdocs/README.md

 - [x] $ - jump to end of line
 - [x] gg - jump to first line of document
 - [x] G - jump to end of document
+- [x] H - move to top of visible screen
+- [x] L - move to bottom of visible screen
+- [x] zz - center current line in viewport

 ## Entering Insert Mode